Bone Positioning Guide¶

 Finalize the positioning by taking care of bone rolls (the X axis is set as bend axis).

-Finger axis alignment can be easily be made consistent by selecting all the finger bones and recalculating the bone rolls.
+If your character’s hand is placed like the above figures, finger axis alignment can be easily done by selecting all the bones of the single finger chain and recalculating the bone rolls.

 Thumb may require more tweaking depending on your character’s mesh topology, usuallyis a good starting point.